How to Easily Measure Peanut Butter for Fat Bombs

 - 4 tablespoons unsweetened cacao Order Here

-- 4 tablespoons organic, no sugar peanut butter Order Here
+- 4 tablespoons peanut butter (no sugar) Order Here

 - 4 tablespoons unsweetened coconut Order Here

 - In a small saucepan, melt butter, coconut oil and peanut butter, until smooth.

 - Add in cocoa powder.
 Remove from heat and add in powdered erythritol.